Technology

 Is it true that feed-in tariff payments have been cut?

 Yes, the FIT was changed to 4.39p per kWh for new installations after 15 January 2016.
 The payments will continue to decrease every three months.
-For 1 April to 30 June 2017, the FIT is 4.14p per kWh.
+For 1 October to 31 December 2017, the FIT is 4p per kWh.

 When it was first launched, the FIT rate for solar PV was very generous: 43.3p per kWh of electricity produced.
 But owing to its success and the decreasing cost of solar panels, feed-in tariff rates (for new installations only) have since been cut.